Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/06/short-term-measurement-error.md

 ## The problem is everywhere

 This isn't exclusive to software delivery, the problem is found everywhere in business.
-Commonly manifesting itself in punishment systems (miss this deadline and you’re in trouble), and reward systems (performance-related bonuses, employee of the month awards, etc).
+Commonly manifesting itself in punishment systems (miss this deadline and you're in trouble), and reward systems (performance-related bonuses, employee of the month awards, etc).
 Using any of these methods will show a short-term improvement, but the net effect is negative in the longer term.
 This issue is so common that people will swear by their reward programs and show you proof that it works… but that proof will all suffer from the short-term measurement error.
 The long term effects of rewards are that they damage business.

-So beware of measuring the short-term "green line" and double check that you aren’t missing out on a much more fundamental "red line" – even when using Magical Numbers.
+So beware of measuring the short-term "green line" and double check that you aren't missing out on a much more fundamental "red line" - even when using Magical Numbers.
 Give things a reasonable time to provide a useful result.
 Don't tie it to "one improvement cycle".

 Further Reading:

-- The Human Side of Enterprise – Doug McGregor
+- The Human Side of Enterprise - Doug McGregor
-- Get Rid of the Performance Review – Sam Culbert
+- Get Rid of the Performance Review - Sam Culbert
-- Punished by Rewards – Alfie Kohn
+- Punished by Rewards - Alfie Kohn
-- Drive – Dan Pink
+- Drive - Dan Pink